dtiderko/tictactoe/README.md

 cabal run
 ```

-Then you can play the game using the following keys:
+Then you can play the game using your mouse.
+Or if you're extra fancy, you can use the following keys:
 - arrow keys to move the selection
 - enter / space to claim a field
 - q / CTRL+C to exit